 Oil and gas respondents have their sights set on what is one of their long-standing priorities: developing new products, services, and business models (45%, vs. 38% of all respondents) and creating new business models and revenue streams.
-They are the most likely of all sectors to focus on strategic, growth-oriented goals (70%, vs. 59%).
+They are the most likely of all sectors to focus on strategic, growth-oriented goals (70% vs. 59%).

-They put their efforts toward their priorities: four out of five have reskilled workers for digital technologies (80%, vs. 70% all respondents), and nearly two-thirds have hired employees with new types of skills to support Industry 4.0 transformation.
+They put their efforts toward their priorities: four out of five have reskilled workers for digital technologies (vs. 70% all respondents), and nearly two-thirds have hired new types of skills to support Industry 4.0 transformation.

-More than half will focus on using data, sensors, and digital workplace services to manage employees over the next three years (57%).
+For more than half, reskilling will focus on using data, sensors, and digital workplace services to manage employees over the next three years (57%).